Aloe Vera for Pitta

 Best Preparations for Pitta

-Fresh aloe gel (one to two tablespoons) taken internally on an empty stomach soothes the GI tract and cools systemic heat — scrape the inner gel from a fresh leaf, avoiding the yellow latex layer.
-Aloe juice mixed with a pinch of turmeric and cumin supports liver cleansing during Pitta season.
-Kumari Asava, a classical fermented aloe preparation, provides a shelf-stable medicinal form with enhanced bioavailability.
-Topical application of fresh gel calms sunburn, rashes, and inflammatory skin conditions on contact.
-For chronic gastritis, take aloe gel fifteen minutes before meals to coat the stomach lining before food and acid production begin.
+Fresh aloe gel (one to two tablespoons) taken internally on an empty stomach is described in classical sources as soothing the GI tract and cooling systemic heat — traditional practice scrapes the inner gel from a fresh leaf, avoiding the yellow latex layer.
+Aloe juice combined with a pinch of turmeric and cumin is described as supporting liver cleansing during Pitta season.
+Kumari Asava, a classical fermented aloe preparation, is described in the Bhaishajya Ratnavali as a shelf-stable medicinal form with enhanced bioavailability.
+Topical fresh gel is the traditional first response to sunburn, rashes, and inflammatory skin conditions.
+For chronic gastritis, classical protocols place aloe gel fifteen minutes before meals so that it coats the stomach lining before food and acid production begin.

 Herb Combinations